 The plot twists were all a matter of top secrecy throughout production.
 The screenplay was heavily guarded and restricted to only the most crucial personnel.
 Certainly none of the cast knew how the film ended as the last 10 pages were withheld from them.
 Consequently when the first 40 pages of the script were leaked onto the Internet, Kevin Williamson was forced to do some hasty rewrites.
 This meant that the film went into production without a completed script.

-In Scream (1996), Tatum asks Sidney, "If they make a movie about you, who's gonna play you?"
+(at around 50 mins) In Scream (1996), Tatum asks Sidney, "If they make a movie about you, who's gonna play you?"
 Sidney answers, "With my luck, they'd cast Tori Spelling."
 In "Stab," the movie-within-a-movie of Scream 2 (1997), Tori Spelling plays Sidney.

 According to a rumour, the identity of Ghostface was changed after the original script was leaked on the internet - it was Derek and Hallie in the original ending.
 This was referenced in the next film where all the actors on Stab 3 were kept in the dark about the script for this reason.

-The scene of "Stab," the movie-within-a-movie of Scream 2 (1997), that recreates Casey Becker's death also recreates, and exaggerates, an apparent error of Scream (1996).
+(at around 9 mins) The scene of "Stab," the movie-within-a-movie of Scream 2 (1997), that recreates Casey Becker's death also recreates, and exaggerates, an apparent error of Scream (1996).
 In Scream (1996) Casey (Drew Barrymore) was stabbed in the chest with an obviously prop, retractable knife, and the wound did not bleed until the shot following the stabbing in which Casey falls to the ground.
 When Casey (Heather Graham) is stabbed in "Stab," the knife almost leaves her chest, revealing the sweater undamaged.

 Eager to avoid the problems with censorship that the first film had, Wes Craven attempted to manipulate the MPAA by sending them a version of the film that had been edited to focus on and enhance the gore and violence present beyond what they actually wanted in the film, including reusing a clip of Omar Epps' character being stabbed in the ear three times, instead of only once as seen in the final film, and an extended scene of Randy Meeks death that showed his throat being slashed.
 Craven's reasoning was that the parts of the film they wished to keep would be more acceptable when viewed with the enhanced violence and so the MPAA would force them to remove the footage they already did not want to keep while passing the content they did want.
 However, the MPAA granted Scream 2 an R-rating for the more violent cut as they believed the underlying message of the film was significant enough to warrant the violence.